THE CONTROL OF HORSES ACT 2015 AND THE CONTROL OF HORSES (WALES) ACT 2014

 The act affects those who, either intentionally or unintentionally, allow their horses to graze on land without the permission of the landowner.
 This includes abandonment, straying and fly-grazing.
 It also includes situations where the landowner has withdrawn permission for the horse to graze on their land.

-A horse has been abandoned on my land, what should I do?
+Abandoned horses on my property: what should I do?

 The following information applies to England only: